Yes, It’s Possible With Our Teaching English Abroad Programs!

 Canterbury will advise and assist you to find a place to stay and give you valuable information about what to expect in Spain.
 Once you are part of the Canterbury community you will also enjoy the fun outings and getaways they plan for students and teachers, this is a great time to socialize and meet new people and possibly make new friends for life.
 With Canterbury, you can begin instruction while you are studying, you can choose the kind of classes you want to teach and the timings are very flexible because it all depends on you.

-You can choose the timings that are most convenient to you.
+You can choose the timings that are most convenient for you.
 If you are not a morning person like me, you can choose to take afternoon or evening classes.
 This is great because it gives you the time to do the things that you want to do.

-Roopa Radhakrishnan – TEFL Class of December.
+Roopa Radhakrishnan TEFL Class of December

-Devon Loback – Paradise Valley, Arizona USA
+Devon Loback – Paradise Valley, Arizona

-To all TEFL candidates, It gives me great pleasure to write about Canterbury and my overall experience in Spain as I reflect back on the program and my subsequent six months of instruction.
+It gives me great pleasure to write about Canterbury TEFL and my overall experience in Spain as I reflect back on the program and my subsequent six months of instruction.
 My experience has been intense yet completely rewarding.
 I came to Spain with my husband who was pursuing an MBA.
 I wanted to make my time in Spain productive, fun, and professionally rewarding.
-I am now happy to write that at Canterbury, I have found them all.
+I am now happy to write that at Canterbury TEFL, I have found them all.

 Before Canterbury, I had no prior teaching experience nor did I major in English at university so I was very worried about my suitability as a teacher.
 However, I found the TEFL course to be both intensive and comprehensive.
 Between mock lessons, student teaching, and a thorough grammar review, I felt entirely confident with my newly acquired skills to embark on my career as a teacher.

-Perhaps the greatest asset Canterbury has to offer is guaranteed work upon completion of the course.
+Perhaps the greatest asset Canterbury TEFL has to offer is guaranteed work upon completion of the course.
 In fact, I was offered so many classes that I had to turn some down!
 Moreover, Canterbury offers both flexibility and variety.
 I have the freedom to control my schedule so I can ensure I still have time to enjoy the city.
-Additionally, between my children, adult, and business classes, there is always something new to teach.
+Additionally, among my children, adult, and business classes, there is always something new to teach.

 Socially Canterbury offers you the best of both worlds.
 The Canterbury Club enables you to socialize with a network of people from diverse backgrounds.
 With their bi-monthly events, there is always something to look forward to.
 Alternatively, there is never any pressure to attend events, giving you the freedom to explore Spain and the rest of Europe on your own time.

-In closing, I must say that instruction can be a demanding job; between the travel, preparation, and nontraditional working hours.
+In closing, I must say that instruction can be a demanding job; between the travel, preparation, and non-traditional working hours.
 However, the hard work has made the experience all the more gratifying.
-In fact, the greatest personal reward with teaching has been learning from my students.
+In fact, the greatest personal reward for teaching has been learning from my students.
 They are always enthusiastic about giving recommendations on where to go, what to do, and they provide a unique experience for me to learn about the real culture of Spain.
-In short, I have enjoyed my time with Canterbury and highly recommend this program to anyone who is looking for a demanding yet rewarding experience in Spain.
+In short, I have enjoyed my time with Canterbury TEFL and highly recommend this program to anyone who is looking for a demanding yet rewarding experience in Spain.

-Devon Loback – TEFL Class of December.
+Devon Loback TEFL Class of December